lnicolae/lnicolae/README.md

-- 👋 Hi, I’m @lnicolae
+- 👋 Hi, I’m @lnicolae, an EBO
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... every life
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... to be among peoples
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... the Sky Net watchers
-- 📫 How to reach me ...
+- 📫 How to reach me ... broke a stoe and you will find me

 <!---
 lnicolae/lnicolae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.